Sundance London offshoot to be held in June next year

-LONDON The London edition of the Sundance Film Festival will be held in June next year, returning to the British capital after taking a year off, organizers said on Thursday.
+LONDON, Sept 10 The London edition of the Sundance Film Festival will be held in June next year, returning to the British capital after taking a year off, organisers said on Thursday.

 The fourth edition of "Sundance Film Festival: London" will take place from June 10 to 12 at the new seven-screen Picturehouse Central in the city's West End, moving from its previous southeast London O2 venue.